StevenZack/naif/README.md

 <br><br><br>
 ## How it works?
-It's just a webview visiting a local web server(written in Go) listened on http://127.0.0.1:10246/
+It's just a webview visiting a local web server(written in Go) listened on 127.0.0.1 with random port .

 ## Some APIs
 #### 1. CacheFile